andrew/ultimate-awesome/README.md

 - [awesome-sml](https://github.com/i4ki/awesome-sml) - Useful things for Standard ML.
 - [awesome-geospatial-data-sources](https://github.com/iamtekson/awesome-geospatial-data-sources) - This is the repo for open source geospatial data download sites.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
+- [Awesome-Electricity-Demand](https://github.com/open-energy-transition/Awesome-Electricity-Demand) - A curated collection of resources on hourly and sub-hourly electricity demand.
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [osint-notes](https://github.com/teal33t/osint-notes) - Another Comprehensive Collection of OSINT Tools and Notes.